KirkAlton-Class7/armageddon_labs/lab_1a_runbook.md

 - Secret name: `lab/rds/mysql`
 - Description: DB credentials for lab-mysql
-- If using self managed, disable automatic rotation
+- **Use self managed credentials and input the password in the master password field**
 - Store the secret
 - Record the **Secret Name and ARN**